MhageGH/M5Stack_MMD/README.md

   And you should take care ROM size of hardware.

 ## Future
 This code includes MMD model data (PMD file) as constant arrays.
-It can't deal PMD file in SD card at a sufficient speed because of insufficient RAM.
+Normal M5Stack can't deal PMD file in SD card at a sufficient speed because of insufficient RAM.
 If M5Stack FIRE with 2M PSRAM can be used, I will realize to draw any 3D models in SD card at higher speed.